graphitemaster/aau/site/content/index.md

         // ...
     }
     ```

+* Some languages like Odin and Go have multiple return and the preferred
+idiomatic way is the following.
+    ```go
+        status, err := connect();
+        if err != nil {
+            // ...
+        }
+    ```

+These are all superior methods which eliminate the need to encoding error states
+in the negative portion of a signed integer and are all representable in almost
+any language.

 ### It's the default
 This is a weak argument, but it's at least the only one that is hard to refute.